updated -- 7 May 2020 - Oxford Textbook of Infectious Disease Control - Cuomo & New Rochelle - Iceland - St Albert: 4, 20+, 100+ - Lightfoot & Chicago

 Textbook infectious disease control principles and procedures dictate that health departments and the responsible officials within them, identify and locate every individual who has been in contact with every individual who tests positive for an infectious disease, and place them under quarantine, without exception and without delay.
 The process of doing so is known as rigorous contact management.

-The Icelandic infectious disease control personnel interviewed every individual both in-hospital and in the community who tested positive, and produced a list of all persons they had been in contact with who fit the criteria of the contact being described as close contact.
+The Icelandic infectious disease control personnel interviewed every individual both in-hospital and in the community who tested positive, and produced a list of all persons, whose contact with an infected person fit the criteria of the interaction with a person who tested positive could be described as close contact.

-Ia total the infectious disease control team collected the names of 7800 individuals identified as having had close contact with an individual who tested positive for the coronavirus.
+In total, the infectious disease control team collected the names of 7800 individuals identified as having had close contact with one of the individuals who tested positive for the coronavirus.
 Therefore, each infected individual had had close contact with 6.5 other persons, on average.
 Who, from a infectious disease control perspective fit the criteria for being placed under quarantine.

 _ _ _ _ _ _